Links on Android Authority may earn us a commission. Learn more.

-On the Versa 2 and Versa Lite, the process is slightly different since these smartwatches only have one button.
+- The process is slightly different on the Versa 2, Versa 3, and Versa Lite since these smartwatches only have one button.
 Hold it down until the device reboots.
-When you see the Fitbit logo, release the button for a second or two and then hold it down again until you feel a long vibration indicating that a factory reset has taken place.
+When you see the Fitbit logo, release the button for a second or two and then hold it down again until you feel a long vibration indicating a factory reset.

-The Fitbit Inspire and Inspire HR trackers have pretty small screens, but you can still perform a factory reset directly through your device.
+The Fitbit Inspire 2 has a pretty small screen, but you can still perform a factory reset directly through your device.
 Here is how to do that: